Cahul: Tourism

 Cahul is also a destination as spa and health resort.
 The city and surrounding areas are richest with mineral springs enriched with bromine and iodine.
 The "Nufărul Alb" Balneotherapy and Well-being Centre consists of hospital, hotel and entertaining spots.
 Cahul has a tourist information point located at the Piata Horelor.

 Education

 Cahul is home to the State University of Cahul, opened in 1999 and named after Romanian writer and philologist Bogdan Petriceicu Hasdeu.
 The university is made up of 3 faculties (Philology – History, Law – Public Administration and Business – Computer Science – Mathematics) with around 2,150 students.

 Sport

 The city has the team of FC Cahul-2005 who play in Moldovan "A" Division.
-The club won 4 times the Divizia B in 2006–07, 2012–13, 2014–15 and 2016–17.
+The club has won the Divizia B four times, in 2006–07, 2012–13, 2014–15 and 2016–17.
 In the city plays also the club FC Speranța Crihana Veche.

 Transport

 Road

 Cahul is connected by national roads with Chișinău, Giurgiulești, Oancea (Romania) and Reni (Ukraine).
 Cahul is also a border checkpoint to Romania.